jsc329/ammonitorwiki/15-templates.md

     ## 2 verd_3notes      verd  song Three-note song
     ## 3  verd_other      verd other           other

-We decide this is a good example of a Verdin two-note song, and that we want to construct a template with it. **monitoR** contains two template
-types: spectrogram cross-correlation (created using the `makeCorTemplate()` **monitoR** function), and binary point matching (created using the `makeBinTemplate()` **monitoR** function).
+Imagine that we decide this is a good example of a Verdin two-note song, and that we want to construct a template with it. **monitoR** contains two template types: spectrogram cross-correlation (created using the `makeCorTemplate()` **monitoR** function), and binary point matching (created using the `makeBinTemplate()` **monitoR** function).
 Find more information about these functions in the [monitoR Quickstart Guide